greenfield932/CarND-Path-Planning-Project/README.md

 2. The car drives according to the speed limit.
 3. Max Acceleration and Jerk are not Exceeded.

-The following video represents a car driving over 4.32 miles without incident, speed lower than 50 mph limit and not acceleration and jerk exceeded during the test.
+The following video represents a car driving over 4.32 miles without incident, speed lower than 50 mph limit and no acceleration or jerk exceeded during the test.
 ![alt text][image1]

 4. Car does not have collisions.

 The following video represents an ability to handle collisions.
 When the car became to close to a slow vehicle the car's speed adjusted according to the vehicle ahead speed.

 ![alt text][image4]

 5. The car stays in its lane, except for the time between changing lanes.

 The following video represents the ability of the car to keep lane on a slightly curved road.

 ![alt text][image5]

 6. The car is able to change lanes

 The following video represents the ability of the car to change lanes.

 ![alt text][image6]